S. R. Ramaswamy

-Sondekoppa Ramachandrasastri Ramaswamy is an Indian writer, journalist, biographer, social activist and environmentalist.
-He has authored more than 50 books and thousand articles both in Kannada and English.
-He is recipient of the "Karnataka State Sahitya Akademi Award" (1992) for year's best work in social science.
-In 2015, he was honoured by Hampi University, Karnataka with the 'Nadoja' award.
-An avid campaigner for environmental issues and people's rights, he has led numerous movements both at state and national level for conservation of vast tracts of rich flora and fauna from ill-planned Government policies.
+Sondekoppa Ramachandrasastri Ramaswamy (29 October 1937 – 10 April 2026) was an Indian writer, journalist, biographer, social activist and environmentalist.
+He authored more than 50 books and a thousand articles both in Kannada and English.
+He was recipient of the Karnataka Sahitya Academy Award for the year 1992's best work in social sciences.
+In 2015, he was honoured by Kannada University, Hampi, with the Nadoja Award.
+An avid campaigner for environmental issues and people's rights, Ramaswamy led numerous movements both at state and national level for conservation of vast tracts of rich flora and fauna from ill-planned Government policies.
 His years as a writer and chronicler brought him under the influence of doyens of literature and public life such as D. V. Gundappa, V. Sitaramayya, Rallapalli Ananta Krishna Sharma, Yadava Rao Joshi and P. Kodanda Rao.
 His writings essentially mirror the literary, cultural, nationalist and developmental problems that are contemporaneous to the present day scenario.
-S. R. Ramaswamy is currently the honorary Editor-in-Chief of Kannada monthly "Utthana" and "Rashrothana Sahitya" at Bangalore.
+Ramaswamy also served as honorary editor-in-chief of Kannada monthly Utthana and Rashrothana Sahitya in Bangalore.

-Early life
+Early life and education

-Ancestry

 S. R. Ramaswamy was born to Mulukanadu Brahmin parents S. Ramachandra Sastri and Sarasvatamma on 29 October 1937 at Bangalore.
-He comes from a scholarly lineage and is the nephew of the historian and polyglot S. Srikanta Sastri as well as Asthan Vidwan Motaganahalli Subramanya Sastri who was editor of "Ranga Bhoomi" and is credited with "Karnata Malavikagnimitra" & translation of Valmiki's Ramayana from Sanskrit to Kannada.
-He is the great grand-nephew of Maha Asthan Vidwan Motaganahalli Ramshesha Sastri who was the first person to translate Bhagavata from original Sanskrit to Kannada and Asthan Vidwan Motaganahalli Shankara Sastri who is credited with the composition of "Vedanta Panchadarshi", a work extensively quoted by D. V. Gundappa.
+He came from a scholarly lineage and was the nephew of the historian and polyglot S. Srikanta Sastri as well as Asthan Vidwan Motaganahalli Subramanya Sastri who was editor of "Ranga Bhoomi" and is credited with "Karnata Malavikagnimitra" and translation of Valmiki's Ramayana from Sanskrit to Kannada.
+He was the great-grand-nephew of Maha Asthan Vidwan Motaganahalli Ramasesha Sastri who was the first person to translate Bhagavata from the original Sanskrit to Kannada and Asthan Vidwan Motaganahalli Shankara Sastri who is credited with the composition of "Vedanta Panchadarshi", a work extensively quoted by D. V. Gundappa.
 Ramaswamy's ancestor Yagnapathi Bhatta or Yagnam Bhatta was a court poet in the court of Immadi Kempegowda.
-Ramaswamy's older brother is the journalist S. R. Krishnamurthy.
+Ramaswamy's older brother was the journalist S. R. Krishnamurthy.

-Education

-S. R. Ramaswamy had his preliminary schooling at Bangalore High School at Bangalore.
-He later on studied "Intermediate" course at The National College, Basavanagudi, Bangalore in the year 1953 – 54.
+Ramaswamy had his preliminary schooling at Bangalore High School at Bangalore.
+He later on studied the intermediate course at The National College, Basavanagudi, Bangalore in the years 1953–54.